deslicer/mcp-for-splunk/docs/guides/authentication.md

 # Authentication for MCP Server for Splunk

  Make your deployment secure by enabling request authentication without forking this repo.
-Configure an auth provider via environment variables (dynamic import), or use the built‑in Supabase API provider for development and hosted projects.
+Configure an auth provider via environment variables (dynamic import), or use a Supabase API provider from an external package for development and hosted projects.

 ## 🚀 Quick Start (2 minutes)